 When do students have access to this site?

-CU is an internet-based site, so students can access it from any computer 24-7 between September and May.
+CU is an internet-based site, so students can access it from any computer 24-7.
+Enrollment is typically from September - May/June.